• Skip to primary navigation

 France is known for the occasional protest or strike – it’s part of the culture!
 While most demonstrations are peaceful, they can disrupt public transport and sometimes get a bit rowdy.

-You’ll also notice extra security around schools, religious sites, shopping areas, and famous landmarks due to the anti-terrorist ‘Vigipirate’ system.
+You’ll also notice extra security around schools, religious sites, shopping areas, and famous landmarks due to the ‘Vigipirate’ system, France’s national counter-terrorism plan designed to enhance vigilance and protect public spaces.

 Use Official Taxis or Rideshares